siyb/tw-fdpsm-2-orm/tw-mad-11-orm.md

 ## Outlook - 1 - More Android ORMs

+* ActiveAndroid
+    * Designed for Android
+    * Similar to what sugarorm does
+    * Very promising!
 * ORMLight - http://ormlite.com/
     * Supports Android, is not made for Android
 * androrm - http://androrm.com/